Quilamir/veryBadServer/README.md

 Edit the Answers.txt file with answeres to the following questions:

 1. what is the main issue that is causing the server to return errors?
-2. how will you refactor the server to make sure it will not return errors in these scnarios:
+2. how will you refactor the server to make sure it will process all requests in each of the following scenarios:
     - you have no additional resources other than the original server (assume the server spec is the same as your laptop)
     - there is no time limit for the server response
     - you have any additional resources you want to make the system run as fast and handle as many requests as possible